 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 OA @ Pitt Website

 Visit the Open Access @ Pitt website.
-Here you'll find details on past, present, and future public events surrounding OA, as well as additional resources about Open Access and other scholarly communication topics.
+Here you'll find details on past, present, and future public events surrounding OA at the University of Pittsburgh.

 What is Open Access (OA)?

 Open Access is the free, immediate, online availability of research works coupled with the rights to use the work fully in the digital environment.